We had a lot of fun working on the Periodic Table of Office Design which we hope you find not only useful but also inspiring.

 Brief – Defining the brief before working on any office design concepts or space plans is critically important as our designers need to fully understand your specific requirements and what you want any new space to deliver for you and your staff.
 Defining your brief can be a fun and collaborative process and we recommend getting a wide range of views from key stakeholders and staff through a range of workshops, questionnaires and interviews.

-Space Planning – Once the brief has been properly defined and our office designers have spent time getting to know the space, they can begin work on creating a layout and 2D space plans to illustrate the space will be configured.
+Space Planning – Once the brief has been properly defined and our office designers have spent time getting to know the space, they can begin work on creating a layout and 2D space plans to illustrate the space that will be configured.
 We work closely with clients at this stage to get the layout right and discuss team adjacencies, hot desking, location of meeting rooms and collaborative space and also routes/paths to key areas like the breakout space, toilets and printers.

 Graphics – Graphics can be used to convey your branding and brand values via visuals carefully positioned within the workplace.
 They can also be utilised to denote what certain spaces are designed for i.e. collaboration, concentration, fun etc…

 Renders – Also, known as CGI’s (Computer Generated Images), renders are used to convey how the space will look and how the design concept translates into reality.
 They are designed to be as realistic as possible, giving the client a true insight into what is possible within the space and are used during the pitch stage and also once the brief, design concept and space plans have been approved.

 Textures – The modern workplace is a mix of textures and finishes including carpet, wooden floors, polished concrete, ceramic tiling, metalwork, plant life and glazing to name just some.
 On any project, we consider a wide range of textures and finishes and work closely with clients to select combinations that work and that reflect their brief.